Dale Van Sickel: Hollywood career

 After his two-year coaching career, Van Sickel moved to Hollywood to begin a career as a movie stuntman, and had his first on-screen stunt role in the Marx Brothers' 1933 film Duck Soup.
 Over the next thirty-eight years, Van Sickel appeared as an extra and occasional leading man in over 280 films and television episodes, and performed on-screen stunts in another 140.
 He is central to popular lore involving Adventures of Superman stunts: In 104 episodes, Superman only ducked a thrown gun once.
 It was Van Sickel, subbing for star George Reeves, who ducked.
+He also played supporting characters in a couple of episodes in the series.
 In addition to appearing in numerous B movies, Van Sickel was a stunt man and on-screen extra in such Hollywood classics as The Searchers, North by Northwest and Spartacus.
 He was a founding member and the first president of the Stuntmen's Association of Motion Pictures.

 Van Sickel died in 1977 in Newport Beach, California as a result of injuries received while filming a car crash stunt in 1975; he was 69 years old.
 Van Sickel was survived by his wife Iris and their daughter.